Michael-Elrod-dev/PPM-Image-Editor/README.md

 ![Image](https://github.com/Michael-Elrod-dev/PPM-Image-Editor/blob/main/PpmEdit.png)

-This project consists of a program that reads multiple PPM (Portable Pixmap) image files and removes noise from the images.
-The noise removal is done using either an average or median filtering method.
+This project consists of a program that reads multiple PPM (Portable Pixmap) image files and either removes noise from the images or edits out obstuctions.
+The noise removal is done using an average filtering method while the obstruction removal uses a median.

 ## Usage
 Compile the program using the GCC compiler: